-Fig. 25 - Composition with Grid 5, Lozenge Composition with Colors, 1919, Oil on Canvas, Diagonal cm 84,5 as it does in in Fig. 21, 22, 23.
+Fig. 25 - Composition with Grid 5, Lozenge Composition with Colors, 1919, Oil on Canvas, Diagonal cm 84,5

 Fig. 25: The same shape appears different because it is in another color and the same color differs in appearance in relation to its proportions.
-An element of the same size and the same color can then appear once in the horizontal and once in the vertical.
+An element of the same size, color and proportion can then appear once in the horizontal and once in the vertical.
 In this way, a variety of situations is produced that can nevertheless be traced back to certain constant values.